jrk/gradient-halide/README.md

 For build instruction see the original repository (https://github.com/halide/Halide).

+If you haven't used Halide before, it's probably a good idea to go through the [tutorials](http://halide-lang.org/tutorials/tutorial_introduction.html) first.

 For examples on how to use the gradient extensions see the tests in [test/correctness/autodiff.cpp](test/correctness/autodiff.cpp), a simple polynomial function fitting example in [test/correctness/fit_function.cpp](test/correctness/fit_function.cpp),